0922 Manager I, Permit Center

 • Build processes to deliver feedback to customer service staff, permitting departments and permitting stakeholders;

 • Manage payment kiosks and customer services related to payment in the Permit Center;

 • Adapt customer service operations to accommodate health & safety protocols

 - Possession of a baccalaureate degree from an accredited college or university; AND

 - Five (5) years of professional experience in a face-to-face complex customer service environment supporting at least five (5) distinct business domains or business lines, or government departments, divisions or agencies.
-This experience must encompass using a variety of tools including: email, customer relationship management (CRM) software, helpdesk or service desk software, phone calls, web content management solutions, queue management systems (e.g., Qmatic or Qless), and electronic appointment systems.
+This experience must encompass using a variety of tools including: email, helpdesk or service desk software, phone calls and/or call center, queue management systems (e.g., Qmatic or Qless), and electronic appointment systems.

 Substitution: Additional qualifying experience may be substituted for up to 2 years of the required education.
 One year (2,000 hours) of additional qualifying experience will be considered equivalent to 30 semester units/45 quarter units.

 - One year of full-time employment is equivalent to 2,000 hours (2,000 hours of qualifying work experience is based on a 40-hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time employment.